-Teak serves as a natural water resistant wood.
+Teak serves as a natural types water resistant wood.
 However, the hefty price tag might be one of those reasons that make this wood a niche market.
-No need to worry – today, there are many options of wood you can choose for building your favorite outdoor space.
+No need to worry – today, there are many options of water resistance wood you can choose for building your favorite outdoor space or furniture.

 This article covers information about various wood options that you can choose for designing outdoor areas.
 Also, you will find information about salt water resistant wood, in case you need materials for boats or remodel a beach house.

 Before jumping on the names of wood that could resist water impressively, you must buy the best quality Indonesian wood furniture here.
 Anything you need to fill your space at home – whether indoor or outdoor – ensuring the quality of the wood is crucial.

 So, if you are looking for the best wood materials for outdoor spaces then here is a list of the best wood types you should consider.